KustoszApp/docs/source/basic-usage.md

 ## Adding web page manually

 You can add any web page to Kustosz.
 This is especially useful for older articles that no longer appear in website feed, for articles published by websites that don't publish feed, or when you don't want to subscribe to feed.

+### From Kustosz

+Click "Add content" button on top of navigation pane.
+In window that appears, paste URL of entry you would like to add.
+Kustosz will also detect channels provided by website, if any.
+Click "Add article" to add specified web page.

+Alternatively, you can click down arrow right to "Add content" and click "Add article".
+In window that appears, you need to provide URL of article.
+You can also specify tags.

 ### From web browser